Sunday, July 16, 2017

 We veered towards the penthouses of the Upper East Side, in order to reach the Met Museum.
 Flora, fauna, birds, bees, butterflies, dragonflies, and pedestrians mixed freely.

-A cobblestone-lined path led us to the Gilded Age mansions that remain on Fifth Avenue... many clustered near the historic museum (which was established in 1870).
+A cobblestone-lined path led us to the Gilded Age mansions that remain on Fifth Avenue... clustered near the museum.

 Lewis was interested in exploring its latest Chinese History gallery.
 Some of the Terra Cotta warriors that we saw in China were on loan to the museum.